Constraints on Higgs boson properties using $WW^{*}(\rightarrow e\nu\mu\nu) jj$ production in 36.1 fb$^{-1}$ of $\sqrt{s}$=13 TeV $pp$ collisions with the ATLAS detector: Results

 To constrain the polarisation-dependent coupling-strength scale factors in the VBF production process, the signal region and background control regions defined in Tables~\ref{tab:SignalRegionsDef} and \ref{tab:ControlRegionsDef} are used as inputs to the ML fit.
 In the signal region, the distribution of the signed $\Delta\Phi_{jj}$ observable is used in the four categories defined by the BDT-score intervals $[-1,0.26,0.61,0.86,1]$, following Ref.~\cite{atlas-higg-2016-07}.
 The first (last) interval corresponds to the enhanced background (signal) phase-space region.
 No shape information is used in the control regions.

 Several types of fits are performed in the VBF event category with both $(a_{\mathrm{L}}, a_{\mathrm{T}})$ and $(\kappa_{VV}, \varepsilon_{VV})$ parameterisations: \begin{itemize} \item One-dimensional fits are performed \begin{itemize} \item using only the dependence of the input distribution's shape on the selected parameter of interest, with the other parameter fixed to its SM value; \item exploiting both shape and rate information, fixing one parameter to its SM value. \end{itemize} The parameters $a_{\mathrm{L}}$ and $\kappa_{VV}$ dominantly affect the total event yields because the longitudinal polarisation vectors of the massive gauge bosons are proportional to the energy and can give large enhancements to the total cross section.
-The parameters $a_{\mathrm{T}}$ and $\varepsilon_{VV}$, on the other hand, affect the shape of the $\Delta\Phi_{jj}$ distribution.
+These parameters are only weakly constrained by the shape of the $\Delta\Phi_{jj}$ distribution.
+The parameters $a_{\mathrm{T}}$ and $\varepsilon_{VV}$, on the other hand, affect the shape of the $\Delta\Phi_{jj}$ distribution and can be constrained from both types of fits.
 The kinematic distributions of the two tagging jets are related to the intrinsic structure of the Higgs boson production vertex and carry information about the polarisation of the fusing gauge bosons. \item Fits to one parameter are performed with the other being profiled\footnote{A profiled parameter is fixed to its unconditional maximum likelihood value for each value of the parameter of interest (POI).
 Then, the POI is fixed to its conditional maximum likelihood value.}.
 In these fits, both parameters may vary independently in order to probe them in a model-independent way. \end{itemize}